FBruzzesi/iso-week-date/README.md

 # iso-week-date

-**iso-week-date** is a toolkit to work with strings representing [ISO Week date](https://en.wikipedia.org/wiki/ISO_week_date) in the  _YYYY-WNN_ format.
+**iso-week-date** is a toolkit to work with strings representing [ISO Week date](https://en.wikipedia.org/wiki/ISO_week_date) in the  _YYYY-WNN_ or _YYYY-WNN-D_ format.

 In a nutshell it provides:

-- a [`IsoWeek` class](https://fbruzzesi.github.io/iso-week-date/api/isoweek/) implementing a series of functionalities and methods to work with ISO Week date format and avoiding the pitfalls of going back and forth between Iso Week, string and date/datetime object.
+- [`IsoWeek`](https://fbruzzesi.github.io/iso-week-date/api/isoweek/) and [`IsoWeekDate`](https://fbruzzesi.github.io/iso-week-date/api/isoweekdate/) classes implementing a series of methods to work with ISO Week date in the "YYYY-WNN" (resp.
+"YYYY-WNN-D") format and avoiding the pitfalls of going back and forth between string and date/datetime objects.
 - [pandas](https://fbruzzesi.github.io/iso-week-date/api/pandas/) and [polars](https://fbruzzesi.github.io/iso-week-date/api/polars/) functionalities to work with series of Iso Week dates.

 ---